lebgoodyear/CMEECourseWork/Week2/README.md

 ### 4. basic_csv

 A .py script that reads and writes .csv files.
 The script reads a csv (using the csv package) and then prints it as a list, explicitly stating the species name after each row (on a new line).
 The script then writes a subset of each row from the first csv into a different csv.
-Requires testcsv.csv. from the directory **Data** and saves the new .csv file (bodymass.csv) into the **Results** directory.
+Requires testcsv.csv from the directory **Data** and saves the new .csv file (bodymass.csv) into the **Results** directory.

 ### 5. cfexercises1

-Some mathematical functions showing different conditionals, with doctests for each function and examples to be run as part of the main programme.
+A .py script that contains six mathematical functions showing different conditionals, including doctests for each function.
+Main function calls all six mathematical functions on sample parameters.

 ### 6. loops